Sustainability

 The Information Security Management Committee (ISMC), chaired by Mr. Chairat Panthuraamphorn, M.D., equivalent to the Chief Operations Officer (COO), is responsible for overseeing and monitoring the functioning of the ISMC Group.
 The roles and duties of the ISMC Group are as follows:

-• Approve and promulgate on policies in relation to Information Security Management system
+• Approve and promulgate policies in relation to Information Security Management system

 • Consider and approve risk criteria in risk assessment of Information Security Management system with risk appetite level